1993 South Australian state election

 The 1993 South Australian state election was held on Saturday, 11 December 1993, to elect members of the Parliament of South Australia.
 All 47 seats in the House of Assembly were up for election, along with 11 of the 22 seats in the Legislative Council.
 The three-term incumbent Arnold Labor government were defeated in a landslide victory for the opposition Liberal Party, led by Dean Brown.
-The Liberals won 37 seats in the House of Assembly, the highest number of seats ever won by a single party in a South Australian election, and reduced Labor to 10 seats in opposition, their lowest amount since 1938.
+The Liberals won the largest majority government in South Australian history with 37 seats in the House of Assembly, still a record for seats won by a single party in a South Australian election.
+Labor suffered a large swing and fell to 10 seats, their lowest amount since 1938.

 This marked the Liberal's first election win since 1979, and only their second since the end of the Playmander after the 1968 election.
 It brought to an end a decade of Labor governance, led by John Bannon for nine of those years.
 It was also the first time since 1970 that no crossbenchers were elected to the House of Assembly.

 Labor's historic defeat was largely attributed to the collapse of the State Bank of South Australia in 1991, which led to the resignation of Premier John Bannon the next year.